Rajpratik71/eucalyptus-wiki/EBS-backed-EMI.md

 UUID="499c07cc-4a53-408c-87d2-ce0db991648e"
 PERSISTENT_DHCLIENT=1
 ```
-   b) Add the following option to the end of /boot/grub/menu.lst to get a serial console:
+   b.
+Add the following option to the end of /boot/grub/menu.lst to get a serial console:
 ```
 console=ttyS0
 ```
-   c) Remove the quiet option from the kernel parameters and grub menu splash image in the /boot/grub/menu.lst file.
+   c.
+Remove the quiet option from the kernel parameters and grub menu splash image in the /boot/grub/menu.lst file.
-   d) Add the following line to the /etc/sysconfig/network file to disable the zeroconf route, which can interfere with access to the metadata service:
+   d.
+Add the following line to the /etc/sysconfig/network file to disable the zeroconf route, which can interfere with access to the metadata service:
 ```
 NOZEROCONF=yes
 ```
-   e) Edit /etc/udev/rules.d/70-persistent-net.rules and remove the entry for the existing NIC.
+   e.
+Edit /etc/udev/rules.d/70-persistent-net.rules and remove the entry for the existing NIC.
-   f) Copy the Eucalyptus rc.local file from [here](https://github.com/eucalyptus/Eucalyptus-Scripts/blob/master/rc.local).
+   f.
+Copy the Eucalyptus rc.local file from [here](https://github.com/eucalyptus/Eucalyptus-Scripts/blob/master/rc.local).
+   g.
+Customize the image as necessary.

 ### Create the EBS backed EMI